 This training is delivered through a cohort in order to facilitate peer-to-peer learning, motivation, accountability, and to support the adoption of innovative soil health practices on local farms.

 Training cohorts will be held regionally on Oahu, Maui, Kauai, and Hawaii Island with each tailored to the predominant soil types and based on the main management challenges associated with these soil types.
-Each cohort will include three in-person workshops hosted at local farms, two virtual workshops and a site visit delivered over a 5 month period.
+Each cohort will include workshop sessions delivered over several months.
 The workshop series is designed to walk participants through the process of testing and identifying in-field indicators of soil health, setting soil health goals, identifying management practices that can help reach these goals, and integrating these practices into their farm design and operations.
-Although the cohort is a 5 month span, the amount of participation is roughly one workshop a month.
-Some farmers in our previous cohorts have chosen to trial a soil health practice and received consultation services and some financial support to implement and monitor the results of their trial.
-We realize farmers are busy!
-So you can rotate the representative you send from your farm.
+The training sessions include a viability model and system for routinely measuring improvements over time.

 This training program is being organized and administered by Oahu RC&D through a cooperative agreement with the USDA Natural Resources Conservation Service (NRCS) Pacific Islands Area State Office.

 Soil Health Training Sessions for Hawai'i Island Farmers